mrismanaziz/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## Why did the belt go to prison?
+He held up a pair of pants!